Aims & Vision

 Work Experience

-We encourage as many of our students as possible to take up a work experience placement during Key Stages 4 and 5.
-We have a dedicated work experience coordinator who works with local businesses to source placements and we have seen huge benefits for many of our young people.
+Some students in the Yellow Pathway will take up a work experience placement during Key Stage 4.
+Most of these placements take place once a week for several months to really develop confidence and embed learning.
+We employ a dedicated work experience coordinator who works with local businesses to source placements and we have seen huge benefits (including part time and full time employment) for many of our young people.
 We are always looking for new providers so please do get in touch with us on 01353 662085 if you would like to work with us.

-Wherever possible we track our students' destinations post-Highfield to measure the impact of our careers programme and to establish how many have entered FE, training, or the workplace.
+Wherever possible we stay in touch with our pupils and their families and track students' destinations post-Highfield and into later life to measure the impact of our careers programme and to establish how many have entered FE, training, or the workplace.

 The Cambridgeshire County Council Moving On documents contain information for families on education, training, employment and moving from children to adult services for young people in Cambridgeshire with special educational needs and disabilities.
 The most recent version is available here